EFFECTIVE BACK PAIN TREATMENT WITH INFINITE HEALTH

-Here at Infinite Health, our highly trained physiotherapists will assist you through the healing process, on to resuming pain-free activities, return to day to day normal activities and most of all reduce the risk of recurrence in the future.
+Here at Infinite Health, our highly trained back and spinal physiotherapists will assist you through the healing process, on to resuming pain-free activities, return to normal day-to-day activities and, most of all, reduce the risk of recurrence in the future.

-Physios are highly skilled with diagnosing and providing back pain treatment.
-Initially taking a thorough subjective examination (understanding the history and behaviour of your back pain) combined with what is found in the physical examination will allow the clinician to establish an accurate diagnosis.
+Physios are highly skilled in diagnosing and providing back pain treatment.
+Initially, taking a thorough subjective examination (understanding the history and behaviour of your back pain) combined with what is found in the physical examination will allow the clinician to establish an accurate diagnosis.

-Determining the CAUSE of your back pain, and then working to effectively treat this and prevent reoccurrence is the MOST important factor to understand.
-It is important to continue to keep active and engage in your normal activities as best you can whilst avoiding any aggravating factors whilst this occurs.
-Though if your pain has not eased in a few days, or in more chronic conditions which are long standing, it is greatly advised to seek the intervention of a physiotherapist.
+Determining the CAUSE of your back pain and then working to effectively treat this and prevent reoccurrence is the MOST important factor to understand.
+It is important to continue to keep active and engage in your everyday activities as best you can whilst avoiding any aggravating factors whilst this occurs.
+Though if your pain has not eased in a few days or in more chronic conditions which are long-standing, it is greatly advised to seek the intervention of a physiotherapist.

 Every lower back treatment plan is different and specific to each individual but should have the following aims and checkpoints.

-Physiotherapists will also provide you with education and understanding of your spine so the individual is able to self manage their back issues, ultimately providing YOU with the understanding of how to keep your lower back healthy and prevent reoccurrence.
+Our back physios in Sydney also provide all of our clients with education and understanding of your spine, so the individual is able to self-manage their back issues, ultimately providing YOU with the understanding of how to keep your lower back healthy and prevent reoccurrence.

 For expert help and treatment, visit one of our clinics or sign up for one of our online services.
 We'd love to help!